 We have established the Faculty of Clinical Informatics, a body for clinicians who are involved in digital change.
-The Faculty has over 650 members and provides a home for this group, offering professional standards, accreditation, networks, special interest groups, webinars and conferences.
+The Faculty has over 800 members and provides a home for this group, offering professional standards, accreditation, networks, special interest groups, webinars and conferences.

 We are also supporting the establishment of the Federation for Informatics Professionals (known as FEDIP) an umbrella body collaboration between several informatics membership organisations supporting digital experts.
 FEDIP has created a framework of professional standards and runs a voluntary professional register.
 FEDIP have also published a summary of findings from their recent consultation (May/June 2021) "Becoming The Profession".